api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 The payload argument for pre-processing is an object with the following
 properties:

-- `apiCallParameters` - The API call parameters with the exception of reserved parameters.
+- `endpointParameters` - The endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter named `myParameter` defined in the `endpoints[n].parameters` array, its value could be accessed using `endpointParameters.myParameter` within pre-processing snippet.

 The output of the pre-processing snippet is an object with the following fields:

-- `apiCallParameters` - The pre-processed API call parameters.
+- `endpointParameters` - The pre-processed endpoint parameters parameters.
 These are used to make the API call.

 The payload argument for post-processing is an object with the following
 properties:

-- `apiCallResponse` - The API call response.
+- `apiCallResponse` - The response of the underlying data provider API call.
-- `endpointParameters` - The API call parameters with the exception of reserved parameters.
+- `endpointParameters` - The endpoint parameters with the exception of reserved parameters.
 For example, if there was a parameter named `myParameter` defined in the `endpoints[n].parameters` array, its value could be accessed using `endpointParameters.myParameter` within pre-processing snippet.